-Here are some things to consider as you weigh potential tax moves between now and the end of the year for corporate employees.
+Here are some things for Fortune 500 employees and retirees to consider as they weigh potential tax moves between now and the end of the year.

 1. Defer income to next year

-Consider opportunities to defer income to 2022, particularly if you think you may be in a lower tax bracket then.
-For example, you may be able to defer a year-end bonus or delay the collection of business debts, rents, and payments for services.
-Doing so may enable you to postpone payment of tax on the income until next year.
+Fortune 500 employees must consider opportunities to defer income to 2023, particularly if you think you may be in a lower tax bracket then.
+For example, you may be able to defer a year-end bonus or delay the collection of business debts, rent, and payments for services.
+As a Fortune 500 employee, doing so may enable you to postpone payment of tax on the income until next year.

 2. Accelerate deductions

-You might also look for opportunities to accelerate deductions into the current tax year.
-If you itemize deductions, making payments for deductible expenses such as medical expenses, qualifying interest, and state taxes before the end of the year (instead of paying them in early 2022) could make a difference on your 2021 return.
+Fortune 500 employees and retirees should also look for opportunities to accelerate deductions into the current tax year.
+If you itemize deductions, making payments for deductible expenses such as medical expenses, qualifying interest, and state taxes before the end of the year (instead of paying them in early 2023) could make a difference on your 2022 return.

 3. Make deductible charitable contributions

-If it looks as though you will owe federal income tax for the year, consider increasing your withholding on Form W-4 for the remainder of the year to cover the shortfall.
-There may not be much time for employees to request a Form W-4 change and for their employers to implement it in time for 2021.
+As a Fortune 500 employee, if it looks as though you will owe federal income tax for the year, consider increasing your withholding on Form W-4 for the remainder of the year to cover the shortfall.
+Time may be limited for Fortune 500 employees to request a Form W-4 change and for their employers from Fortune 500 to implement it in time for 2022.
 The biggest advantage in doing so is that withholding is considered as having been paid evenly throughout the year instead of when the dollars are actually taken from your paycheck.
-This strategy can be used to make up for low or missing quarterly estimated tax payments.
+This strategy can be implemented by Fortune 500 employees to make up for low or missing quarterly estimated tax payments.

-Deductible contributions to a traditional IRA and pre-tax contributions to an employer-sponsored retirement plan such as a 401(k) can reduce your 2021 taxable income.
-If you haven't already contributed up to the maximum amount allowed, consider doing so.
-For 2021, you can contribute up to $19,500 to a 401(k) plan ($26,000 if you're age 50 or older) and up to $6,000 to traditional and Roth IRAs combined ($7,000 if you're age 50 or older).* The window to make 2021 contributions to an employer plan generally closes at the end of the year, while you have until April 15, 2022, to make 2021 IRA contributions.
+Deductible contributions to a traditional IRA and pre-tax contributions to a Fortune 500-sponsored retirement plan such as a 401(k) can reduce your 2022 taxable income.
+As a fortune 500 employee, if you haven't already contributed up to the maximum amount allowed, consider doing so.
+For 2022, Fortune 500 employees can contribute up to $20,500 to a 401(k) plan ($27,000 if you're age 50 or older) and up to $6,000 to traditional and Roth IRAs combined ($7,000 if you're age 50 or older).* The window to make 2022 contributions to a Fortune 500-sponsored plan generally closes at the end of the year, while you have until April 18, 2023, to make 2022 IRA contributions.

-While required minimum distributions (RMDs) were waived for 2020, they are back for 2021.
-If you are age 72 or older, you're generally required to take RMDs from traditional IRAs and employer-sponsored retirement plans (special rules apply if you're still working and participating in your employer's retirement plan).
+If you are a Fortune 500 employee age 72 or older, you generally must take required minimum distributions (RMDs) from traditional IRAs and Fortune 500-sponsored retirement plans (special rules apply if you're still working and participating in Fortune 500's retirement plan).
 You have to make the withdrawals by the date required — the end of the year for most individuals.
 The penalty for failing to do so is substantial: 50% of the amount that wasn't distributed on time.
+As a fortune 500 employee, making these distributions in a timely manner is essential as to avoid the late penalty.

 7. Weigh year-end investment moves